Posted by Robert Half Finance & Accounting on Saturday, April 15, 2017 - 00:00 | Follow me

 Of course, some new graduates won’t begin their careers in public accounting for a variety of reasons — and that’s OK too.
 “If you don’t want the travel or the hours, then find a company that is large enough to provide a fairly constant learning challenge and varied responsibilities,” says Downs.

-Either way, accountants can enjoy long and successful careers, whether they choose public accounting or private accounting.
+Either way, accountants can enjoy long and successful careers, whether they choose a career path in public accounting or private accounting.

 - Not All Accounting Jobs Are Created Equal